-‘DWTS’ Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date
+‘DWTS’: Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date

 Bonner Bolton and Sharna Burgess took their ballroom chemistry to another level this week.
-The Dancing With the Stars partners were spotted getting extra comfy with each other at a bar Tuesday night.
+The Dancing with the Stars partners were spotted getting extra comfy with each other at a bar Tuesday night.
 Are they sparking up a romance?

-Yahoo has released several photos of the flirty night out between Bolton and Burgess, both of whom are on Season 24 of Dancing With the Stars.
-The outing took place in Chatsworth, California at the Cowboy Palace Saloon and the two weren’t afraid to get a little flirty.
+Yahoo TV released several photos of the flirty night out between Bolton and Burgess, both of whom are on Season 24 of Dancing with the Stars.
+The outing took place in Chatsworth, California, at the Cowboy Palace Saloon, and the two weren’t afraid to get a little flirty.

 It's been one heck of a week for @bonner_bolton and I, to be honest… kinda stressful.
 However, all the controversy aside I have to tell you… this cowboy can waltz!!!
 He tells me it's because it reminds him of the Texas two step… so this dance is inspired by exactly that and the culture surrounding it.
 He's worked his butt off and is on track to kill it tomorrow.
 Get ready for it loverz ????????????